 - All photos/video taken by The National Massage Championship personnel or contractors is the sole property of the organiser, to be used in whatever fashion deemed appropriate by the organiser without compensation to the competitors.

 - Professional filming/photography of the National Massage Championship is not allowed, unless approved by organisers.
-Filming and picture taking of participants (and models) must be approved by the organisers, lead judge and participant/model.
+Filming and picture taking of participants, clients / models) must be approved by the organisers, lead judge and participant / model / client.

 - After registration, you will be sent a confirmation email.
 If you do not receive this please check your email spam first, otherwise contact the organiser urgently as it means your registration has NOT been processed.